enisaeu/CNW/ENISA_CVD_policy.md

 EU MS national CVD policies imply a coordinating role for the designated CSIRT(s), acting as a trusted intermediary and facilitating, where necessary and upon the request of either party, the interaction between the concerned stakeholders.
 Those coordination tasks include identifying and contacting the entities concerned, assisting the natural or legal persons reporting a vulnerability, and negotiating disclosure timelines and managing vulnerabilities that affect multiple entities.
 The same provision also requires Member States to ensure that natural or legal persons are able to report, anonymously where they so request, a vulnerability to the designated CSIRT(s).
 The CSIRT shall ensure that diligent follow-up action is carried out with regard to the reported vulnerability, ensure the anonymity of the natural or legal person reporting the vulnerability and, where appropriate, cooperate with other CSIRTs designated as coordinators within the EU CSIRTs Network.

 ## Reporting of vulnerabilities
-The most suitable contacts of EU Member States’ appointed CSIRTs are available via the published CVD policies under national framework.
+The most suitable contacts of EU Member States’ appointed CSIRTs are available via the CVD policies published under their specific national frameworks.
 An overview of EU CSIRTs network members’ published CVD policies and existing CVE Numbering Authorities is available at https://github.com/enisaeu/CNW#vulnerability-disclosure-policies

 Regarding the reporting of vulnerabilities to an EU Member States’ appointed CSIRT under a national CVD framework, a report should include at least the following information, when available: